Taake: Controversies

+Hoest later said that he had made amends with the club's owner and shook his hand after playing at the venue with another band.

-Taake's nomination for the 2012 Spellemann award was criticized, due to anti-Islamic lyrics in their song "Orkan".
+Taake's lyrics are often anti-Christian, but their nomination for the 2012 Spellemann award was criticized for an anti-Islamic lyric in their song "Orkan".
 It includes the line "Til Helvete med Muhammed og Muhammedanerne utilgivelige skikker" ("To hell with Muhammad and the Muhammadans' unforgivable customs").
-Hoest noted that his lyrics are often anti-Christian, and that Christianity is mentioned in the same song.
-He said "our view, in the name of freedom of expression, is that it is shameful to adhere to Christianity or Islam", adding "we do not encourage either violence or racism".
+Hoest noted that Christianity is mentioned in the same song, adding "Taake has never been a political band, and we do not encourage either violence or racism".
+The chairman of the prize committee said "We enjoy full freedom of expression in Norway and a Spellemann jury is not going to censor content".
+Hoest explained that "Black metal has always pushed religion around and I see no reason why Islam should be spared".

 Taake were forced to cancel their planned 2018 US tour after Antifa activists campaigned to stop it, due to the past controversies.
 Many venues cancelled the shows after being contacted and threatened by Antifa groups, and support act King Dude pulled out.
-Musician and activist Talib Kweli also cancelled a show at a venue where Taake was slated to perform, calling the venue "sympathetic to white nationalism".
 Hoest replied that "Taake is not a racist band.
 Never has been, never will be".
-He said the incident showed how "a small minority of 'left wing' agitators were able to force their agenda on the majority" through "lies, misinformation" and "threats of violence".
+He said the incident showed how "a small minority ... were able to force their agenda on the majority" through "lies, misinformation" and "threats of violence".
+In 2023, Taake were forced to cancel a planned tour of Australia due to complaints from a student association.